Hong-yiii/about-me/_posts/Autonomous_Heat_Seeking_bot.md

 ---

-## 🧠 **What I Learned**
+## **What I Learned**

+- The Art of building complex systems - With more moving parts, rate of failure grows exponentially
 - Multi-threaded execution in ROS2
-- Sensor fusion with LIDAR and thermal IR
+- LIDAR and thermal IR
-- Mechanical debugging under tight tolerances
-- Designing for power and compute limits (Raspberry Pi 4B)